ska-sa/katgpucbf/doc/xbgpu.design.x.rst

 A :dfn:`batch` of heaps is a collection of heaps from different F-Engines with the same timestamp.
 A :dfn:`chunk` consists of multiple consecutive batches (the number is given by the option :option:`!--heaps-per-fengine-per-chunk`).
-Correlation generally occurs on a chunk at a time, accumulating results, with the batches of the chunk being processed in parallel.
-To avoid race conditions in accumulation, there are multiple accumulators, and batch *i* of a chunk uses accumulator *i*.
+Correlation generally occurs on a chunk at a time, accumulating results.
+The correlation kernel is modified in several ways to support this:

+- The :cpp:class:`!FetchData` class splits the time index into a batch index and an offset within the batch, so that the rest of the code can be oblivious to batches, and just work in time "blocks" (:c:macro:`NR_TIMES_PER_BLOCK` spectra).

+- The various functions take a runtime range of blocks to process.

+- To provide more parallelism (important when each engine is processing only a few channels), the grid has an extra Z dimension.
+The time blocks to be processed are divided amongst the values of ``blockIdx.z``.
+  There is a trade-off here: one wants to serially accumulate over as many blocks as possible to reduce the final global memory traffic for writing back results.
+To avoid race conditions in accumulation, each value of ``blockIdx.z`` uses a separate global-memory accumulator.

 An accumulation period is called an :dfn:`accumulation` and the data output from that accumulation is normally called a :dfn:`dump` — the terms are used interchangeably.
 Once all the data for a dump has been correlated, the separate